AlecHubacher/Fun-Side-Projects/README.md

 # Fun-Side-Projects
-This repository holds projects that felt like would be fun to try and make.
+This repository holds projects that I have made in my free time.

 **Project 1** This shows a visualization of of a tv-series ratings per episode by accessing data using the imdb api through rapid api.